-The third full backup of each year will be kept for five years.
+The third full backup of each year is kept for five years.

 W=0, M=3, Y=0

-The first full backup of each month will be kept for three months.
+The first full backup of each month is kept for three months.

 W=12, M=0, Y=0

-Each weekly full backup will be kept for 12 weeks.
+Each weekly full backup is kept for 12 weeks.

 W=6, M=12, Y=10, WeekOfYear=20

-Each weekly full backup will be kept for six weeks.
-Except first full backup of each month, which will be kept for 12 months.
-Except the full backup taken on 20th week of year, which will be kept for 10 years.
+Each weekly full backup is kept for six weeks.
+Except the first full backup of each month, which is kept for 12 months.
+Except the full backup taken on the 20th week of the year, which is kept for 10 years.

 The following table illustrates the cadence and expiration of the long-term backups for the following policy:

-The timing of individual LTR backups is controlled by Azure.
+The timing of individual LTR backups is controlled by Azure SQL Database.
 You cannot manually create an LTR backup or control the timing of the backup creation.
-After configuring an LTR policy, it may take up to 7 days before the first LTR backup will show up on the list of available backups.
+After configuring an LTR policy, it might take up to 7 days before the first LTR backup will show up on the list of available backups.